-Manu looks forward to meeting all his fans on the Gold Coast and in Melbourne in April 2017.
+Manu looks forward to meeting all his fans in Adelaide and Brisbane in November 2018.

 Manu will give a Q&A panel, and pose for studio portraits and sign autographs on Friday in Brisbane, and throughout Saturday and Sunday in both cities.

 * Information correct at time of writing, but is subject to change.
 Panel rooms are subject to venue capacity and safety requirements and may reach maximum capacity.
 Some panels will require patrons to queue for entry prior to the panel commencing.
 Please follow the directions of the staff.

 Manu Bennett was born in New Zealand on October 10, 1969.
 His mother was an Australian bikini model and his father was a New Zealand singer.
 At a young age he moved to Australia and was mostly raised between Sydney and Newcastle.
 Bennett went back to New Zealand to attend the Te Aute College to play rugby.
 When we returned back to Australia, he was chosen to be on the New South Wales Schoolboys Rugby Union Team.
 Manu decided to quit rugby to attend a university to study dance and drama because of his strong interests in modern dancing, classical ballet, and piano.
 He then traveled to Los Angeles to attend the Lee Strasberg Theatre Institute on scholarship.